wmoussa-gc/legal-ai-assistant/backend/SCASP_LOGIC.md

 ### Customization Points
 - Rule filtering patterns in `_create_simplified_program()`
-- Fallback response templates in `_create_fallback_response()`
+- SWI-Prolog query execution parameters
 - Confidence calculation logic in `_calculate_confidence()`
 - Timeout values and retry strategies

 ## Conclusion

-This multi-tiered approach ensures that the Legal AI Assistant provides meaningful responses to users regardless of the complexity of the underlying legal rules.
-The system gracefully degrades from formal s(CASP) reasoning to simplified logic to intelligent pattern-based responses, maintaining user confidence while providing valuable legal guidance.
+This two-tiered formal reasoning approach ensures that the Legal AI Assistant relies only on established logic programming methods - s(CASP) for advanced legal reasoning and SWI-Prolog as a solid fallback.
+The system prioritizes formal verification and sound logical inference over pattern-based heuristics.

-The architecture is designed to be robust, maintainable, and extensible, allowing for future enhancements while ensuring consistent user experience across all query types and complexity levels.
+The architecture is designed to be robust, maintainable, and scalable with multiple legal acts and complex rule sets.
+By focusing exclusively on formal reasoning systems, the solution maintains logical integrity while providing reliable legal guidance across diverse query types and complexity levels.